Second Grade Resident Advisor At Girard College Among 3 Victims Killed In South Street Mass Shooting

 PHILADELPHIA (CBS) — We’re learning more about the victims in the mass shooting in Philadelphia on South Street.
-After that shooting, paramedics took several of the victims to Jefferson Health, which really overwhelmed the hospital.
+After the gunshots erupted on South Street, patients piled in to Jefferson Hospital.

-Of the 14 people shot, three were killed.
-A 49-year-old woman was injured by shattered glass.READ MORE: South Street Mass Shooting: 3 People Killed, 11 Others Wounded By Gunshots After Shooters Open Fire Into Crowd In Philadelphia
+“This city is going f—– crazy,” Kenny Green said.
+“These people shooting like they don’t care.”READ MORE: South Street Mass Shooting: 3 People Killed, 11 Others Wounded By Gunshots After Shooters Open Fire Into Crowd In Philadelphia

-Police identified the victims who died as 34-year-old Gregory Jackson, 27-year-old Alexis Quinn, and the American Federation of Teachers confirmed the third victim was Kris Minners, a 22-year-old resident advisor at Girard College.
+Police say 14 people were shot on South Street.
+Their ages range from 17 to 69 years old.
+Five of them are under the age of 19.

 Girard College released a statement after learning about Minners’ passing.